What is International Women’s Day?

-International Women’s Day (IWD) is a global day of recognition and celebration, marking the achievements of women and inspiring action to achieve greater gender equality and justice.
+International Women’s Day (IWD) is a global day of recognition and celebration, marking the achievements of women and inspiring action to achieve equality, justice, and safety for all women and girls.

 IWD has been observed since the early 1900s, beginning with women marching to demand voting rights, better pay, an end to discrimination, and more.
 In 1910, at the second International Conference of Working Women in Copenhagen, over 100 women representing 17 countries voted unanimously to recognize International Women’s Day as an annual event.
 IWD has been celebrated on March 8 every year since 1913.

 IWD has grown year after year, reaching women and communities in developed and developing countries alike.
-Women’s organizations around the world have observed IWD by holding events that honor women’s progress, while also emphasizing the importance of continued action to ensure that gender justice is achieved and maintained.
+Women’s organizations around the world have observed IWD by holding events that honor women’s progress, while also emphasizing the importance of continued action.
 Many governments also participate in recognizing International Women’s Day, and IWD is now an official holiday in over 25 countries.
 In addition, the United Nations holds an annual IWD conference to coordinate international efforts for women’s social, political, and economic rights.

 Through these thousands of events, locally and globally, we are united in our celebration and renewed in our efforts.